kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

      appropriate error message.
 1. API Server updates PodSpec object with the new desired ResourceRequirements.
 1. Kubelet observes that Pod's Container.ResourceRequirements and ContainerStatus.ResourcesAllocated differ.
-   It checks its Node allocatable resources to determine if new resources fit.
+It checks its Node allocatable resources to determine if the new desired ResourceRequirements fit the Node.
    * _Case 1_: Kubelet finds new ResourceRequirements fit.
-It sets ResizingPod.Status
-     to true, and ResizingPod.Reason to InProgress, then applies resized cgroup limits to the Pod and its Containers, and once successfully done, updates Pod's ContainerStatus.ResourcesAllocated to reflect the new
+It sets ResizingPod.Status to true, and ResizingPod.Reason to InProgress, then applies resized cgroup limits to the Pod and its Containers, and once successfully done, updates Pod's ContainerStatus.ResourcesAllocated to reflect the desired ResourceRequirements.
-     ResourceRequirements.
 It then sets ResizingPod.Status to false, and ResizingPod.Reason to Success.
      - If at the same time, a new Pod was scheduled against the capacity used by this resource resize, that Pod is rejected during Kubelet admission if Node has no more room.
+   * _Case 2_: Kubelet finds that desired ResourceRequirements does not fit.
+     - Kubelet checks to see if evicting lower priority Pods on the Node can successfully resize the Pod.
+If yes, it sets ResizingPod.Status to true, ResizingPod.Reason to PreEmpting, and initiates pre-emption of lower priority Pods via Eviction API.
+Once lower priority Pods have been evicted, it sets ResizingPod.Reason to InProgress, and the flow continues as above.
-   * _Case 2_: Kubelet finds new ResourceRequirements don't fit Node’s allocatable resources, and sets ResizingPod.Reason to FailedNodeCapacity, and ResizingPod.Status to false.
+     - If Kubelet is unable to create enough room by evicting lower priority Pods, it sets ResizingPod.Reason to FailedNodeCapacity, and ResizingPod.Status to false.
-     - Kubelet uses max(ResourceRequirements, ResourcesAllocated) for Node available resources accounting.
 1. Scheduler, in parallel, observes that Container.ResourceRequirements and ContainerStatus.ResourcesAllocated differ, and uses max(ResourceRequirements, ResourcesAllocated) when computing resources